Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/SqlQueryMonitoring.md

 Monitoring summaries are stored per request, so typically you should assert after each navigation (or after the action that should be checked).

 Row counts are based on how many rows were actually read from the data reader.
+Enumeration through `foreach` or LINQ also counts rows.
 If a query is not fully enumerated, the recorded row count will be lower than the total result set size.
 The summaries are stored per request and consumed when you assert, so each request should be asserted once.

 ## Configuration